 The gender pay gap will not be eliminated in a generation if the government goes on ignoring the evidence and recommendations it is given, says a cross-party committee of MPs.

-The Women and Equalities Committee has raised concerns that government is not addressing the underlying structural causes of the gender pay gap.
+The Women and Equalities Committee has raised concerns that the government is not addressing the underlying structural causes of the gender pay gap.
 The Committee’s report was published in March 2016, along with recommendations which included:

-- Addressing the part-time pay penalty and flexible working, particularly for those in lower paid sectors.
+- Addressing the part-time pay penalty and flexible working, particularly for those in lower-paid sectors.

 - Supporting parents to share childcare equally.
 The Government’s flagship policy – shared parental leave – is predicted to make little difference to behaviour.

 - Supporting women back into the workforce after time out of the labour market and removing barriers to returning to work across a range of occupations.

 - Addressing low pay in highly feminised sectors such as catering, cleaning and caring.

 ‘Deeply disappointing’ that gender pay gap recommendations not taken on board

 Government’s response to the report last month recognised the business case for reporting on and reducing the gender pay gap.
 It also acknowledges structural factors contributing to the pay gap, such as women doing jobs for which they are overqualified, being concentrated in part-time work, and being penalised for taking time out of work to raise children.